tangent-studio/www/src/content/projects/en/tangent-notebooks.md

 ## The Approach

-Tangent Notebooks is a browser-based notebook environment that executes JavaScript locally using WebAssembly.
+Tangent Notebooks is a browser-based notebook environment that executes JavaScript code locally using WebAssembly.
 It provides:

 - Zero-installation computational environment
 - Local execution (no server required)